EdinburghMeaningSciences/modals_database/README.md

 #### Language metadata (lang-metadata.yml)

-The matadata YAML files containts the following information about the language:
+The matadata YAML file containts the following information about the language:

 - Language name
 - ISO 639-3 code